 This appendix proves security of the ${\sf AlmostEqual}$ protocol of Section~\ref{sec:disrupt:smc}.

-\nicepara{Soundness} We compute the probability that an honest audit server will output ``1'' when the vectors are not equal at exactly one index.
-First, consider the case when the ${\bf v}$ vectors are equal everywhere.
-In this case, the test vectors that servers $A$ and $B$ send to the audit server will be equal everywhere and the audit server will always output ``0.''

-Next, consider the case when the ${\bf v}$ vectors differ at $k+1$ positions, where $k > 0$.
-The soundness error $\epsilon_k$ is equal to the probability that, for {\em every} index $i'$ where the vectors are unequal (except one), there is a hash collision.
-Since the probability of many hash collisions is bounded by the probability of a single hash collision, $\epsilon_k \leq \epsilon_1$.
-The probability, $\epsilon_1$, of a single collision we know from the properties of a pairwise-independent hash function family, where each member of the family has range $R$:

-The overall soundness error is then at most $\epsilon \leq 1/|R|$.
-Since $|R|$ (the output space of the hash function) is exponentially large in the security parameter, this probability is negligible.
+\nicepara{Completeness} We must show that if the vectors ${\bf v}_A$ and ${\bf v}_B$ differ in exactly one position, the audit server will output ``1'' with overwhelming probability.

+The audit server checks three things: (1) that $\mA$ and $\mB$ differ at a single index, (2) that the check values $c_A$ and $c_B$ are equal, and (3) that the digests $d_A$ and $d_B$ match the digests of the vectors the database servers sent to the audit server.
+The second and third tests will always pass if all parties are honest.

-\nicepara{Completeness} If the vectors ${\bf v}_A$ and ${\bf v}_B$ differ in exactly one position, the audit server must output ``1'' with overwhelming probability.
-Since the audit server only outputs ``1'' if {\em exactly} one element of the test vectors is equal, whenever there is at least one collision in the hash function, the protocol will return an incorrect result.
-The probability of this event happening is negligible, however, as long as the length of the vectors is polynomial in the security parameter.
+The first test fails with some small probability: since the audit server only outputs ``1'' if {\em exactly} one element of the test vectors is equal, if there is a collision in the hash function, the protocol may return an incorrect result.
+The probability of this event is negligible in the security parameter $\lambda$.

-\nicepara{Zero Knowledge} The zero-knowledge property need only hold when the vectors differ at exactly one index.
-In this case, servers $A$ and $B$ receive a single bit from the audit server (a ``1''), so the simulation is trivial for the database servers.
-Thus, we only need to prove that the zero-knowledge property holds for the audit server.
+\nicepara{Soundness} To demonstrate soundness, it is sufficient to show that it is infeasible for a cheating client to produce values $(\hvA, \hvB, \hsA, \hsB, \hat{d}_A, \hat{d}_B)$ such that $\hvA$ and $\hvB$ do {\em not} differ at exactly one index, and yet the three honest servers accept these vectors as almost equal.